beamable/Multiplayer_RLGL_Sample_Project/README.md

 - <mark>Assets/_Game/Scenes</mark> - Open a scene in the Unity Editor to play the game!
 - <mark>Packages/</mark> - Dependency package files for the project

+### **Documentation**

+Documentation for this project is in the [Docs](/docs/) folder, organized by feature.
+The docs primarily focus on where the feature is displayed in the game, and any additional functionality on top of the "standard" implementation.

 | Page                                                              | Details                                               |
 | ----------------------------------------------------------------- | ----------------------------------------------------- |
 | [Achievements](/docs/Achievements.md)                             | Earn in-game achievements tracked with Stats.         |